reductstore/reductstore/docs/http-api/bucket-api.md

 For more information, you can read more about buckets in [How does it work?](../how-does-it-work.md)

 {% swagger method="get" path=" " baseUrl="/api/v1/b/:bucket_name " summary="Get information about a bucket" %}
 {% swagger-description %}
 The method returns the current settings, stats, and entry list of the bucket in JSON format.
+If authenticaion is enabled, the method needs a valid API token.
 {% endswagger-description %}

 {% swagger-parameter in="path" name="bucket_name" required="true" %}